MarkJohnstoneGitHub/VBA-IDictionary/README.md

 ## Notes

-Support for keys of LongLong data type which is only availablue using the DictionaryKeyVluePair.cls IDictionary implementation and compatibile with VBA 7.
+Support for keys of LongLong data type which is only availablue using the DictionaryKeyVluePair.cls IScriptingDictionary implementation and compatibile with Mac, Windows, VBA 6, VBA 7.

-For VBA-IDictionary v2.1 the enumeration of DictionaryKeyValuePairs is on Keys, previously it had been on a key, value pair in a one dimensional array where the first element i.e. dictEntry(0) was the key and the second i.e. dictEntry(1) was the dictionary item.
-This was changed for consistency with the Scripting.Dictionary behaviour.
-Possibly in future will add an option to decided to enumerate on keys or key, value pairs.
-General best practice is to specify to enumerate on Keys instead of enumerating on the dictionary object.

-The performance of enumerating on the tuple of key,value pairs verses enumerating on Keys to obtain its associated item would expect to be quicker, as not requesting an item via the dictionary.

-Eg. *assuming only scalar values for dictionary keys and items

-For Each dictkey in myDictionary.Keys

-   dictItem = myDictionary.Item(dictkey)

-Next

-Verses the enumeration of key,value pairs

-Note only for DictionaryKeyValuePairs where if for the Property Get NewEnum() As IUnknown , Set NewEnum = this.keyItemPairs etc

-For Each dictEntry in myDictionary

-   dictKey = dictEntry(0)

-   dictItem = dictEntry(1)

-Next
+Untested on Mac and VBA 6.

 ## Future Extensions